Northern Bahamas hunkers down as Hurricane Dorian closes in

 On average, the Bahamas archipelago gets a direct hit from a hurricane every four years, officials said.
 Construction codes require homes to have metal reinforcements for roof beams to withstand winds into the upper limits of a Category 4 hurricane, and compliance is generally tight for residents who can afford it.
 Risks are higher in poorer communities, which typically have wooden homes and are generally in lower-lying areas.

-Early Sunday, Dorian was centered around 95 miles east of Great Abaco Island in the Bahamas and 280 miles east of West Palm Beach as it crept westward at 8 mph.
+Early Sunday, Dorian was centered around 70 miles (110 kilometers) east of Great Abaco Island in the Bahamas and 255 miles (410 kilometers) east of West Palm Beach as it crept westward at 8 mph (13 kph).

 The slow-crawling storm was predicted to take until Monday afternoon to pass over the Bahamas, and then turn sharply and skirt up the U.S. coast, staying just off Florida and Georgia on Tuesday and Wednesday and then buffeting South Carolina and North Carolina on Thursday.